Silverkix/SilverkixCMSBundle/README.md

     Username: admin
     Password: mypass

+## Adding Your Frontend
+In order to put your own frontend on the website you need to overwrite the one from this bundle.
+Since you extended the bundle in step #6, all you have to do is copy the template files you want to overwrite to your bundle.

+Generally you will only need to overwrite `index.html.twig`, but you can overwrite any template you want.

+    $ cp vendor/silverkix/cms-bundle/Silverkix/CMSBundle/Resources/views/Site/index.html.twig src/Acme/DemoBundle/Resources/views/Site

+As you can see the front-end templates reside in `views/Site` while the admin templates reside in `views/Admin`.

+This is also the case for public files.
+See `public/admin/` for backend files and `public/site/` for frontend files.

 ## Collaboration
 Feel free to fork this repo and add / improve features.
 Any pull requests and / or issues are very welcome!